Popfugl/Awesome-Paint/README.md

 shift+r: filled rectangle
 u: undo (also Ctrl+z, Command+z and middle mouse button) shift+u: redo (also Ctrl+Shift+z, Command+Shift+z and middle mouse button while holding down Shift)
+m: magnify window
+n: center magnify window

+[: Colour - one step back
+]: Colour - one step forward
+,: Colour picker (hold down and left- or right-click to select colour on screen - also works while drawing a line, a curve or other similar multistep functions.)

 Planned features: (in no particular order)